alcy/perf-cal-2020/pcal20.md

 The hint from Figure 1 is that the measured X(N) and R(N) validate very well with PDQ but, there is not much room for performance improvement.
 The initial throughput increases linearly with load and runs along the parallel bound.
 You can't beat that.
-It might be possible to lift the saturation bound in some way but, it turns out there usn't.
+It might be possible to lift the saturation bound in some way but, it turns out there isn't.
 I'll return to that point, shorty.
 The only other improvement might be to reduce the variability in the data.

 I should note in passing that I've seen throughput data for a completely different Tomcat application that was not